 Difference Between Stocks vs Mutual Funds

-To describe the ownership certificates of any given company, a general term used to describe is Stocks, while the ownership certificates of a particular company are referred to as shares.
+To describe the ownership certificates of any given company, a general term is used to describe Stocks, while the ownership certificates of a particular company are referred to as shares.
 Stocks invest in companies listed on a particular stock exchange.
-Whereas if they say they own mutual funds, a mutual fund is a pool of money collected from investors and is invested according to stated investment objectives.
+When someone says that they own mutual funds, it means that they have invested their money in a pool of funds collected from various investors.
+This pool of funds is invested according to stated investment objectives.
+Investors hold a proportionate share of the fund in the mutual fund.
 New investors come in, and old investors can exit at prices related to net asset value per unit.
-Investors hold a proportionate share of the fund in the mutual fund.

-So, in simple terms, when we talk about owning more than one share in a company or a few companies, these are called stocks, as stocks generally refer to a portfolio of shares.
-On the stock markets, mutual funds are also traded as equity mutual funds or debt mutual funds.
+In simple terms, when we refer to owning more than one share in a company or a few companies, we generally use the term “stocks”.
+This is because “stocks” typically refer to a portfolio of shares.
+On the stock markets, mutual funds are traded as equity or debt mutual funds.

 Stocks